CrosswaveOmega/helldiversplanettable/src/index.md

 See the [Full War History Log](./history_log_full)  to read the entire history of the second galactic war, day by day.

 ### Changelog
+* January 13th, 2025
+ * Battle Tracker now displays which faction each battle was fought against.
+ * Tallies have been re-worked to count the specific faction each battle was fought against.
+ *
 * December 17th, 2024
  * History Map will now display the DSS Positions over time.
 * October 25th, 2024